rizwan95/ohmyswift.com/_posts/2025-06-29-why-liquid-glass-is-making-developers-rethink-flutter.md

     facebook: assets/images/liquid-glass-flutter/fb.png
 ---

 Hey Swift folks!
 If you've been scrolling X or LinkedIn, you have probably caught wind of the buzz: Apple's Liquid Glass design is supposedly "killing" Flutter.
-I have been diving into [Meet Liquid Glass](https://developer.apple.com/videos/play/wwdc2025/219/) video to figure out what is driving this talk and what it means for us.
+I have been diving into [Meet Liquid Glass](https://developer.apple.com/videos/play/wwdc2025/219/) video and Apple's official [Adopting Liquid Glass](https://developer.apple.com/documentation/technologyoverviews/adopting-liquid-glass) documentation to figure out what is driving this talk and what it means for us.
 Is it time to ditch Flutter for native iOS with SwiftUI?
 Let's unpack why Liquid Glass is a challenge for Flutter, what really matters, and how to migrate if you're ready to go all-in on native.

 ## Why's Liquid Glass Stirring Up Trouble for Flutter?